icantbelieveitsnotrandom/imeanireallycantbelieveitsnotrandom/README.md

 ##Description

-{Autumn's Randomizer} is a customizeable weight randomization function.
+{Autumn's Randomizer} is a customizable weight randomization function.
 It allows data input through array(s) and selects a specified number of random items to return a weighted result.
 It can take single or multiple arrays of items as inputs.

+//Should we make a key for T/F for the shuffle option?

 The function also has an {optional} {shuffle} function to rearrange the order of items.

 ##How To Use

+Install the {Autumn's Randomizer} npm package and import the {randomize} function.
+Use the instructions below to choose the best option for your data and create the input object.

+##How It Works

 The randomizer takes data in two forms - single array and multi-array.

 1. Single Array
     This version takes a single array of items to be randomized, and chooses from them based on the index.
     In the "type" key of the object, specify "single".
 In the "index" key of the object, specify how you would like to split up the array by index, using unique keys.
 Overlapping is allowed.
 In the "results" key, specify how many random items you'd like selected from each section of the array with the same key.
+Make sure the requested number of results is not greater than the number of indexes selected.

     Example: